Last Updated: noon on June 3, 2020

 If you can, yes.

-The College of Engineering is initiating Phase One of its return to on-campus operations, beginning after May 20.
+The College of Engineering is in Phase One of its return to on-campus operations.
 This includes research re-engagement.

 If you are unable to work remotely, or can only work remotely part-time, contact your supervisor to determine the most appropriate way to complete your timecard.
 The University Human Resources website has more information, including information about COVID-19 pay.